Restless Sleep

 What it is

 Restless sleep may involve frequent awakenings, tossing and turning, or waking without feeling rested.
 Some people describe it as a light, easily disrupted state rather than deep, sustained sleep.
 It can be occasional or persistent, and can have many possible contributing factors.
+Early-morning awakening, difficulty returning to sleep after waking in the night, and a sense that the night passed without any deep rest are also commonly described features.

 Commonly discussed drivers